Josef Hampl

-Josef Hampl (17 April 1932 Prague - 25 March 2019) was a Czech collage artist, painter, sculptor, printmaker and creator of land art projects.
+Josef Hampl (17 April 1932 – 25 March 2019) was a Czech collage artist, painter, sculptor, printmaker and creator of land art projects.
 He is one of the founders of Czech abstract art.
 As a world-famous author of the original technique of sewn collages, he is represented in many foreign collections.

 Biography

 Early life and education

-He was born in Prague on 17 April 1932, into a family of a tailor and an amateur painter.
+Hampl was born in Prague on 17 April 1932, into a family of a tailor and an amateur painter.
 After finishing school, he began apprenticing in his father's workshop, but the communist regime abolished virtually all trades during the 1950s.
-Josef Hampl was given the choice between working in mines, steelworks or in the engineering industry.
+Hampl was given the choice between working in mines, steelworks or in the engineering industry.
 Eventually he found a job as a metalworker at the Praga factory in Vysočany.
 Here, after his work shift, he used an art studio where employees could paint or model under the guidance of external teachers.

-At an exhibition at the factory trade union club in 1959, he met Vladimír Boudník, who was employed at the neighbouring Aero factory.
-In addition to Vladimír Boudník, Lubomír Přibyl also worked in the same factory and after being expelled from the Academy in 1959, he found employment there in the promotional department.
+At an exhibition at the factory trade union club in 1959, he met Vladimír Boudník, who was employed at the neighbouring Aero automobile factory.
+In addition to Boudník, Lubomír Přibyl also worked in the same factory and after being expelled from the Academy in 1959, he found employment there in the promotional department.
 Boudník introduced Hampl to his graphic techniques and got him acquainted with Bohumil Hrabal and Jiří Kolář.
 The Vysočany Circle, which Oldřich Hamera joined in the mid-1960s, is a unique phenomenon in the history of modern Czech art.
 The inspiring thought environment of the strong personalities of Boudník, Hrabal and Kolář, as well as the everyday raw reality of factory work, marked a turning point in the aesthetic understanding and technical processing of artistic artefacts.

-In 1955-1960 Josef Hampl studied at the private School of Decorative Arts in Prague under Prof. Jaroslav Masák and with sculptor Ivan Lošák from the Prague Ukrainian Academy.
+In 1955–1960 Josef Hampl studied at the private School of Decorative Arts in Prague under Prof. Jaroslav Masák and with sculptor Ivan Lošák from the Prague Ukrainian Academy.
 He also attended evening lectures on art history at the Václav Hollar Art School (prof. J. Wage) and participated in plein-air painting in South Bohemia with other students.
 Books on modern art were lent to him by Jiří Kolář, who was also his first critic and collector.
 He could not consider studying properly at art school in the 1950s because he came from a family of tradesmen.
 After leaving the army he was also prevented from studying by concern for his family.

+Hampl died on 25 March 2019.